pepaslabs/GlitchyTable/README.md

 }
 ```

-(For additional context, the full source of the implementation is available [here](https://github.com/pepaslabs/GlitchyTable/blob/master/1%20The%20Problem/GlitchyTable/GlitchyTable/GlitchyTableViewController.swift).)
+(For additional context, see the [Xcode project](https://github.com/pepaslabs/GlitchyTable/tree/master/1%20The%20Problem/GlitchyTable) and [source code](https://github.com/pepaslabs/GlitchyTable/blob/master/1%20The%20Problem/GlitchyTable/GlitchyTable/GlitchyTableViewController.swift) of this solution).

 The result is a `UITableView` with terrible scrolling performance, as shown in this [video](http://gfycat.com/ImpassionedBoilingCoyote):